Juana de Ibarbourou

-Juana Fernández Morales de Ibarbourou, also known as Juana de América, (March 8, 1892 – July 15, 1979) was a Uruguayan poet and one of the most popular poets of Spanish America.
+Juana Fernández Morales de Ibarbourou, also known as Juana de América, (March 8, 1892 – July 15, 1979) was a Uruguayan poet and one of the most popular writers of Spanish America.
 Her poetry, the earliest of which is often highly erotic, is notable for her identification of her feelings with nature around her.
-She was nominated for the Nobel Prize in Literature four times.
+She was nominated for the Nobel Prize in Literature in 1959, 1960 and 1963.

 Biography

 She was born Juana Fernández Morales on March 8, 1892, in Melo, Cerro Largo, Uruguay.
 The date of Juana's birth is often given as March 8, 1895, but according to a local state civil registry signed by two witnesses, the year was actually 1892.
 Juana began studies at the José Pedro Varela school in 1899 and moved to a religious school the following year, and two public schools afterwards.
-In 1909, at 17 years old, she published a prose piece, "Derechos femeninos" (women's rights), beginning a lifelong career as a prominent feminist.
+In 1909, when she was 17 years old, she published a prose piece, "Derechos femeninos" (women's rights), beginning a lifelong career as a prominent feminist.

 She married Captain Lucas Ibarbourou Trillo (1879-1942) in a civil ceremony June 28, 1913, and had one child named Julio César Ibarbourou Fernández (1914-1988).
 In 1918, Juana moved to Montevideo with her family.
-As was the custom, Juana and Lucas were remarried in a religious ceremony on June 28, 1921 in the Church of Our Lady of Perpetual Aid.
-Lucas Ibarbourou died January 13, 1942.
+As was the custom, Juana and Lucas were remarried in a religious ceremony on June 28, 1921, in the Church of Our Lady of Perpetual Aid.
+Lucas Ibarbourou died on January 13, 1942.
 Their son Julio became a compulsive gambler and drug addict and Juana spent nearly all of her money, eventually having to sell her houses, property and jewelry, to pay his debts and the costs of his medical care.

-Juana de Ibarbourou died July 15, 1979 in Montevideo, Uruguay.
+Juana de Ibarbourou died on July 15, 1979, in Montevideo, Uruguay.